martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 * Loading the values for training use by feeding the prepared pytorch dataloader to custom made training loop reg_training_loop_rmspe stored in "./proj_mod/training.py" as a paremeter.

 Pandas pivot is a key tool in RVdataset.

 ## EDA

 ## Base line model

 ## Neural network models

+### Timeseries based models
+Here we discuss the models that only takes timeseries as input.

+### Adjustment models
+Here we discuss the models that adjust the result produced by timesereies based models (referred as "base model" in this context) with tabular parameters that are used for parameter embedding distinguishing categories including time, stock, and row id.

 ## Future